Technology / System Admin

 traceroute

-If you have a connection to your router, but you can't seem to connect to the internet, or to another target computer on another segment of your network, then you can use the traceroute command.
+If you have a connection to your router but you can’t seem to connect to the internet or another target computer on another segment of your network, then you can use the traceroute command.
 A common technique when troubleshooting internet issues is to try and contact a Google DNS server.
-This is because Google has incredible uptime, so the chances of this target being offline is very, very slim.
+This is because Google has incredible uptime, so the chances of this target being offline are slim.
 From the terminal, type the following:

 traceroute 8.8.8.8

-You will get an output that shows all of the different hops that your data is taking to get onto the internet.
-If your connection is being blocked, or if it is failing on its way to the target, then you will see which device is causing the issue.
+You will get an output showing all of the different hops your data takes to get onto the internet.
+If your connection is blocked or failing on its way to the target, you will see which device is causing the issue along the way.

-In most cases you will be able to find some great information about your system by looking at the boot.log file on your computer or server.
-Some of these files require root access, so you may need to run the sudo command in front of these examples.
-And know what your root password is.
-If you do not have access to a graphical desktop then you can easily read the contents of your file by simply typing the following from a command line:
+In most cases, you can find some great information about your system by looking at the boot.log file on your computer or server.
+Some files require root access, so you may need to run the sudo command before these examples.
+(And know what your root password is.)
+If you do not have access to a graphical desktop, then you can easily read the contents of your file by simply typing the following from a command line.

 cat /var/log/boot.log